 And can you see that long thin trumpet that stretches out past the pollen?

-That’s the style and the flared bit at the end is the stigma.
+That’s the style and the flared bit at the end of the style is the stigma.

 Now the daffodil, needs its own pollen – or another daffodil’s pollen – to reach its stigma.